CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/multitechconduit/_index.md

 This feature enables password authentication to access the device bootloader.
 It is disabled by default.

 {{< figure src="016_Bootloader_Protection.png" alt="Bootloader Protection" >}}

-> The Bootloader Protection settings depend on the previous u-boot configuration and are preserved when the device is reset to factory defaults.

 Click on **Finish**.
 ####